-- the exit of service parks - the exit of remote service zones - remote locations on the rally route. - 58.1.2 Any refuel zone shall feature on the itinerary of the rally and in the road book.
-No more than 2 static RZs between two overnight regroups, one being at the Service Park, may be scheduled. - 58.1.3 The entry/exit of refuel zones shall be marked by a blue can or pump symbol except commercial filling stations. - 58.1.4 The presence of a fire appliance and appropriate safety measures is required to be arranged by the organiser at any refuel zone. - 58.1.5 If there are no filling stations on the route of the rally, the organiser may arrange for the distribution of one supply of fuel, in conformity with Appendix J, to the non-priority drivers via a centralised system.
-Such refuel points must respect all the same safety conditions as for refuel zones. - 58.1.6 A car may be pushed out of the RZ by the crew, officials and/or the two team members without incurring a penalty.
+- the exit of service parks - remote locations on the rally route. - 58.1.2 Any refuel zone shall feature on the itinerary of the rally and in the road book.
+No more than 3 RZs between two overnight regroups, one being at the Service Park, may be scheduled. - 58.1.3 The entry/exit of refuel zones shall be marked by a blue can or pump symbol except commercial filling stations. - 58.1.4 The presence of a fire appliance and appropriate safety measures is required to be arranged by the organiser at any refuel zone. - 58.1.5 If there are no filling stations on the route of the rally, the organiser may arrange for the distribution of one supply of fuel, in conformity with Appendix J, to the non-priority drivers via a centralised system.
+Such refuel points must respect all the same safety conditions as for refuel zones.